 In the survey world, “Likert Scale” questions are commonly used by researchers.
 However, the terminology that is used could sometimes be quite confusing.
 For you as a surveyor, it should be important to know that there is a difference between “Likert Item” and Likert Scale”; and this explains why we call this type of question “Likert Scale”.
-Here we explain concisely the different between these two, and after that we show you how to use SurveyLegend’s Likert Scale question in your great surveys.
+Here we explain concisely the difference between these two, and after that, we show you how to use SurveyLegend’s Likert Scale question in your great surveys.

 Likert Item vs. Likert Scale

 - Likert Item: When you ask your respondents to evaluate a statement by choosing one answer amongst a range from one extreme to another; e.g. from “Extremely dissatisfied” to “Extremely satisfied”